 - power cranks to allow accurate testing and training over varied outdoor trails

-- swiss balls and wobble boards for strength and conditioning
+- balance boards, and other gym equipment for strength and conditioning

 - water heater for the shower

 - coffee machine

 - nutritional products including protein powder, isotonic drink powder, multi vitamins etc.